Hurricane Nate Strengthens As Its Eye Focuses On U.S. Gulf Coast

 In prep for Nate, @La_DOTD along with @LANationalGuard have propositioned buses should an evacuation be needed. @LouisianaGov @GOHSEP pic.twitter.com/hkSBUfZEME— Shawn Wilson, Ph.D. (@onevisionary) October 6, 2017

-Also Friday, Mississippi Governor Phil Bryant signed a State of Emergency and authorized the use of State National Guard troops.
+The governors of Florida, Alabama and Mississippi have all declared states of emergency ahead of the storm.

-"Regardless of where the storm makes actual landfall, we face the possibility of widespread power outages and storm surge flooding," Bryant said in a statement.
+"Regardless of where the storm makes actual landfall, we face the possibility of widespread power outages and storm surge flooding," Mississippi Governor Phil Bryant said in a statement.
 "I ask everyone to please have a plan, especially those that live in mobile homes and low-lying areas."

 Earlier in the week, Nate was a weaker Tropical Storm, but heavy wind and rain and subsequent flooding were blamed for several deaths in Nicaragua, Costa Rica, Honduras and El Salvador.